-When you have hormonal imbalance, aside from consistently gaining weight, you will also notice that your appetite does not seem to get full or you are craving certain foods, such as sugar.
+When you have hormonal imbalance, aside from consistently gaining weight, you will notice that your appetite is never satisfied or you keep craving certain foods, such as sugar.
 Even if you have just had a meal, chances are, you would still want to eat more.

 3. Lack Of Sex Drive

 Let’s face it.
-Sex is a normal part of an adult’s life and it is even linked to a wide array of benefits.
-When you are suffering from hormonal imbalance, however, you will notice that you lack libido.
-You may also be of the opinion, that you don’t care if you never have sex again.
+Sex is a normal part of an adult’s life and it is also linked to a wide array of benefits.
+But when suffering from hormonal imbalance, you will notice that you lack libido.
+You may also be of the opinion that you don’t care if you never have sex again.

 If that is not enough, the changes in your hormones may also result in vaginal dryness, making intercourse very uncomfortable, if not painful.